Siim Liivik

-Siim Liivik (born 14 February 1988) is an Estonian-Finnish professional ice hockey winger who is currently an unrestricted free agent.
+Siim Liivik (born 14 February 1988) is an Estonian-Finnish former professional ice hockey winger.

 Playing career

 Liivik started his professional career with HIFK in 2008.
 Before joining the Helsinki-based club's first team, Liivik played in the United States with the Waterloo Black Hawks of the United States Hockey League.
 He has also represented HIFK at different youth levels.

 He made his first appearance for HIFK in the 2008–09 season opener against local rivals Jokerit on 11 September 2008.
-On 30 September 2008 he scored his first SM-liiga goal when HIFK faced KalPa at home.
-Liivik won Finnish hockey championship in the 2010–11 season.
-After his first professional seasons with HIFK, Liivik transferred as a free agent to fellow Liiga outfit, the Espoo Blues on 8 April 2013.
+On 30 September 2008, he scored his first SM-liiga goal when HIFK faced KalPa at home.
+Liivik won the Finnish hockey championship in the 2010–11 season.
+After his first professional seasons with HIFK, Liivik transferred as a free agent to fellow Liiga outfit, the Espoo Blues, on 8 April 2013.

-After three seasons with the Blues and a short return stint with HIFK, Liivik signed his first contract abroad in agreeing to a two-year contract with Swedish club, Örebro HK, of the SHL on 27 April 2016.
+After three seasons with the Blues and a short return stint with HIFK, Liivik signed his first contract abroad in agreeing to a two-year contract with Swedish club, Örebro HK, of the Swedish Hockey League (SHL) on 27 April 2016.

+In 2020, Liivik announced his retirement as a player.